MarcoMuellner/domaindrivenjs/docs/guide/core/aggregates.md

         updatedItems = [...this.items, newItem];
       }

-      return Order.update(this, {
+      // Return a new Order instance with the updated items return Order.update(this, {
         items: updatedItems,
         updatedAt: new Date()
       });
     },

-    removeItem(productId) {
+    // Remove an item from the order removeItem(productId) {
       if (this.status !== 'DRAFT') {
         throw new Error(`Cannot remove items from an order with status: ${this.status}`);